grantcurell/dell-performance-tuning/bios.md

 ### Number of CCDs per Processor

-When wouldn't I want this to be maxed?
+TODO - When wouldn't I want this to be maxed?

 ### Number of Cores per CCD

-When wouldn't I want this to be maxed?
+TODO - When wouldn't I want this to be maxed?